Tulip-Dev/tulip/doc/developer/plugin_development.rst

       return true;
     }
   };
-  // This second line will be used to register your algorithm in tulip using the informations given above.
+  // This second line will be used to register your algorithm in tulip using the information given above.
   PLUGIN(MyColorAlgorithm)

 The *wizards* directory in the sources also proposes a more dense skeleton in the *tlpalgorithm* folder without all the comments and ready to be transformed into a brand new plugin.